An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

+admits at least one quantisation in the form of a curved $A_{\infty}$-deformation of $\O_X$ carrying an $\hbar$-semilinear anti-involution. \end{theorem} \begin{proof} This is the $\C^{\infty}$ case of \cite[Theorem \ref{DQpoisson-fildefhochthm2}]{DQpoisson} (which also establishes the result in algebraic and analytic settings), slightly generalised to incorporate the additional superalgebra $\Z/2$-grading.
+We now describe the main steps of the proof.

-Adapting \cite[Lemma \ref{DQnonneg-involutiveHH}]{DQnonneg}, following \cite[\S 2.1]{braunInvolutive}, $(\cD^{\poly}, \gamma)$ is then an almost commutative anti-involutive brace algebra in super chain complexes (in the sense of \cite[Definition \ref{DQpoisson-acbracedef}]{DQpoisson}).
-As in \cite[Definition \ref{DQpoisson-pwinvdef}]{DQpoisson}, for Levi decompositions $w$ of the Grothendieck--Teichm\"uller group corresponding to even associators, we have an $\infty$-functor $p_w$ giving an equivalence between almost commutative anti-involutive brace algebras and almost commutative anti-involutive $P_2$-algebras.
-The associated graded object $\gr^{\gamma}\cD^{\poly}$ is a graded super chain complex resembling symmetric powers of Harrison cohomology, which is thus quasi-isomorphic as a graded super chain $P_2$-algebra to
+For $\cD^{\poly}_{\bigoplus} \subset \cD^{\poly}$ defined using $\bigoplus$ instead of $\prod$, the algebra $(\cD^{\poly}_{\bigoplus}, \tau^{HH},-i)$ is a quasi-involutive almost commutative brace algebra in super chain cochain complexes in the sense of \cite[Definition \ref{DQpoisson-acbracedef}]{DQpoisson}.
+As in \cite[Definition \ref{DQpoisson-pwinvdef}]{DQpoisson}, for Levi decompositions $w$ of the Grothendieck--Teichm\"uller group corresponding to even associators, the Grothendieck--Teichm\"uller action on the brace operad $\Br$ gives an $\infty$-equivalence $p_w$ between almost commutative anti-involutive brace algebras and almost commutative anti-involutive $P_2$-algebras.
+The latter are filtered $P_2$-algebras equipped with an involution preserving the product and reversing the bracket, such that the involution acts as $(-1)^i$ on the $i$th graded piece, the product and bracket preserve the filtration, and the bracket vanishes on the associated graded algebra.